mainmatter/sheepdog/README.md

 - error: Error - if an error occurred, it will be returned here,
 - results: Array - all of the results from previous invocations of this task,
-- last_successful: Any - the return value from the last successful run of the task
+- lastSuccessful: Any - the return value from the last successful run of the task
-- is_loading: Boolean - whether the task is currently running on not
+- isLoading: Boolean - whether the task is currently running on not

 ## Task types